nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 There is no need to save data manually.

 ### Editing the data file
-Teaching Assistant data is saved as a JSON file `[JAR file location]/data/teachingAssistant.json`.
+Teaching Assistant data is saved as a JSON file `[JAR file location]/data/teachingassistant.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Teaching Assistant will discard all data and start with an empty data file at the next run.
 </div>

 ---